 Matya is one of the most interesting and exciting festivals celebrated in Patan, the heart of Kathmandu Valley.
 And the festival not only amuses the foreigners but even the locals are thrilled to watch the colorful parade of Matya.

-Being one of the Newars in the locality, I really enjoy watching this colorful festival with my family and friends, and I am very excited about it being held tomorrow.
-If you also want to experience the excitement of Matya, we suggest you visit the Patan area tomorrow.
+Being one of the Newars in the locality, I really enjoy watching this colorful festival with my family and friends, and I am very excited about it being held this Saturday.
+If you also want to experience the excitement of Matya, we suggest you visit the Patan area on August 17.